nov1n/pixyll/_posts/2015-05-15-reactive-bind.md

 Several other packages are out there, doing similar things.
 However they either required tedious setup, only offer one-way binding or are no longer maintained.

 ## Rewriting the example
-To use reactive bind we simply type
+To use reactive-bind we simply type
 `meteor add nov1n:reactive-bind`
 to add it to our project.